5 Top Tips for Caring For a Loved One With Dementia

 - Remove: This can be hard to do but removing yourself from sight can also be helpful.
 Put on headphones, take a pretend call, go into the bathroom, or go for a walk if safe to leave them.
 The point is to give the dementia patient 10-30 minutes for the memory to fade and reset.

-3. Take care of yourself: Caregivers must sschedule rest, breaks, enjoyable activities and so forth.
+3. Take care of yourself: Caregivers must schedule rest, breaks, enjoyable activities and so forth.
 After all, tired caregivers aren’t at their best!

 4. Find a support group: At Ochsner and around the area, there are lots of support groups.
 Most caregivers feel a sense of relief and peace when they connect with others going through similar struggles.

-5. Review reliable information: For the most accurate information, visit ochsner.org/betterbrain, or discuss with your Ochsner care provider about the best places for dementia advice.
+5. Review reliable information: For the most accurate information, visit our Older Adult Memory Care Clinic web page, or discuss with your Ochsner doctor or provider about the best places for dementia advice.
 We like these websites: